Charmungo98/Battleships/README.md

 ### Classes and Their Responsibilities
 #### GameBoard Class: Represents the game board.
-  - Each instance of this class represents a 6x6 grid.
+  - Each instance of this class represents a 3x3 to 7x7 grid.
   - Methods include initializing the board, placing ships, and displaying the board.

 #### Ship Class: Represents the ships on the board.